yassato/AraAphidGWAS/manuscript/manuscript.md

 In the studies of a ribosomal gene *REDUCED POLLEN NUMBER1* (*RDP1*), null mutants showed a pleiotropic effect on plant growth and pollen number in *A. thaliana* [@tsuchimatsu2020adaptive; @kakui2022pollen].
 Natural alleles of *RDP1* could alleviate pleiotropic growth defects [@tsuchimatsu2020adaptive].
 In our study, the other growth-related genes or other mutations of AT3G13882 might have reduced the aphid abundance.
-Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles needs to be created using genome editing technology and then exchanged between natural accessions by crossing [@tsuchimatsu2020adaptive], Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.
+Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles need to be created using genome editing technology and then exchanged between natural accessions by crossing [@tsuchimatsu2020adaptive].
+Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.

 Discovery of flowering-associated loci is sometimes of main interests in GWAS, but other times conceals net genetic effects on other complex traits of interests [@hori2012variation; @onogi2016uncovering].
 Our GWAS of aphid abundance unexpectedly led us to detect a significant rare variant that was also partially associated with the bolting.
 By correcting the plant size and flowering time as confounding factors, we were able to detect substantial contributions of plant apparency to aphid abundance.
-This finding does not necessarily indicates the irrelevance of chemical and physical defense traits to herbivore colonization.
+This finding does not indicate the irrelevance of chemical and physical defense traits to herbivore colonization.
 Although our top-scoring SNP did not match known GWAS peaks of glucosinolates [@brachi2015coselected], it was still possible that secondary metabolites and volatile-mediated defense signaling co-vary across plant ontogeny at phenotype levels.
 Such time-varying effects of plant traits on aphid colonization is difficult to evaluate using the short-lived annual *A. thaliana*.
 Further studies on long-lived plants besides the identification of natural causal variants would be needed to verify long-term impacts of a single plant gene on herbivory.